 - College Scorecard 10-year earnings (10%).
 The earnings of federal financial aid recipients at each college as reported to the IRS 10 years after the student started at the college.

-- Comparative value earnings (15%).
-To see if a school is helping launch students to better-paying jobs than competitors that take in students with similar academic and economic backgrounds, we adjusted PayScale.com's earnings data for the student body's average test scores and the percentage of low-income students at each school; for early career earnings (10%) and mid-career earnings (5%).
+- Value-added earnings (12.5%).
+To see if a school is helping launch students to better-paying jobs than competitors that take in students with similar academic and economic backgrounds, we adjusted PayScale.com's earnings data for the student body's average test scores and the percentage of low-income students at each school; for early career earnings (7.5%) and mid-career earnings (5%).

 Finally, we used statistical techniques to turn all the data points into a single score and ranked the schools based on those scores.

-For a more detailed description of the methodology, see the next section.
+For a more detailed description of the methodology, read on.

-Money’s Best Colleges for Your Money rankings are the first to combine the most accurate pricing estimates available with students’ likely earnings after graduation and a unique analysis of how much “value” a college adds when compared to other schools that take in similar students.
+Money’s Best Colleges for Your Money rankings are the first to combine the most accurate pricing estimates available with all reliable indicators of alumni financial success, along with a unique analysis of how much “value” a college adds when compared to other schools that take in similar students.

 In building our rankings, Money focused on the three basic factors that surveys show are the most important to parents and students: